Physical Therapy Assistant

 a hundred and one other factors may make it difficult to make the PT/PTA team a smooth move.
 However, as professionals, we must learn to work

-together and realize that it is up to PTA's and physical therapists (PT) alike to begin to redeem the failing reputation of home care therapy.
+together and realize that it is up to PTA's and physical therapists alike to begin to redeem the failing reputation of home care therapy.

 Leading by example in home care, however, may have no impact due to the nature of home care - unsupervised to a large extent.
 PT's and PTA's are